mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

-This option allows pre-fabricated cabins, tents and other sealed but otherwise unheated or cooled housing units to be climate controlled to +/- 50°C. It does not protect against all atmospheric Taint factors but will block wind- blown dust and other relatively large particles from entering the structure while its doors and windows remain closed.
+This option allows pre-fabricated cabins, tents and other sealed but otherwise unheated or cooled housing units to be climate controlled to +/- 50°C. It does not protect against all atmospheric Taint factors but will block wind-blown dust and other relatively large particles from entering the structure while its doors and windows remain closed.
 This temperature control is built into the walls and will preserve or eliminate ambient heat from its inhabitants